bitrix24/b24restdocs/api-reference/crm/deals/recurring-deals/crm-deal-recurring-fields.md

-# Get a List of Fields for the Recurring Deal Template crm.deal.recurring.fields
+# Get a list of fields for the recurring deal template crm.deal.recurring.fields

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will add it soon.
+Some data may be missing here — we will fill it in shortly.

 {% endnote %}